Living with HIV

 • Having suicidal thoughts

-If you have any signs of a mental health problem, it is important to get help.
+If you have any signs of a mental health condition, it is important to get help.
+You can reach out to the Substance Abuse and Mental Health Services Administration (SAMHSA) hotline for immediate help.

-• What should people with HIV do if they need help for a mental health problem?
+• What should people with HIV do if they need help for a mental health condition?

 People with HIV can talk to their health care provider about how they are feeling.
-They can also tell their health care providers if they are having any problems with drugs or alcohol.
+They can also tell their health care provider if they are having any problems with drugs or alcohol, which can also impact mental health.

 Health care providers will consider whether any HIV medicines may be affecting the person’s mental health.
 They can also help people with HIV find a mental health care provider, such as a psychiatrist or therapist.